Alumni Impact for Graduate Employability Ranking

 - 100 most influential Africans

-To create the index, we collection information on where the alumnus went to school, which degree they completed and in which subject, and their age.
+To create the index, we collect information on where the alumnus went to school, which degree (s) they completed and in which subject, and their age.
+For graduates with multiple degrees, we award points where there is more than one university

 Alumni Impact for MBA and Business Masters Ranking.